RTS-SYSU/Execution_Counter/README.md

 Specially, for ARM user, please make sure you have the permission to access the `pmccntr`.
 As by default, ARM does not allow user to access them in user space, you may refer [armv8_pmu_cycle_counter_el0](https://github.com/jerinjacobk/armv8_pmu_cycle_counter_el0) to install the kernel module to enable it.

+Also note that not all OS support the perf event counter, you may need to check the support of your OS.

 ## Evaluation

 We also provide a simple evaluation script in `eval.py`, you can use it to evaluate the output json file.